cesarvr/blog/content/post/istio-2.5.md

 #### Reporting

-Now it's time to plug our new feature into the tunnel event bus, and we got ourselves a process capable of profiling any web service.
+Now it's time to plug our new feature into the ``tunnel`` event bus.

 ```js
 class Stats {